danielkunin/Deeplearning-Visualizations/article/optimization.md

 # I Setting up the optimization problem {#I}

-The loss function will be different in different tasks depending on the output desired.
+The <span class="sidenote">loss function</span> will be different in different tasks depending on the output desired.
 How you define it has a major influence on how the model will train and perform.
 Let's consider two examples:

 ### Example 1: House price prediction